shanerbaner82/Laravel-Walmart/readme.md

     composer require srosenthal/laravel-walmart

 ## Usage Documentation
+ Make sure to add the following variables to your .env:

+    WALMART_CONSUMER_ID
+    WALMART_PRIVATE_KEY
+    WALMART_CONSUMER_CHANNEL_TYPE

+ You can use the following command to publish the config:

+    php artisan vendor:publish

- Simply add the Service provider to your config/app.php
+ Now add the Service provider to your config/app.php

     Srosenthal\Walmart\WalmartServiceProvider::class